zk90/jekyll-1/lessons/output-data-as-html-file.md

 When you’re working with digital data, it is a good idea to incorporate metadata into your own files whenever possible.
-We will now develop a few basic strategies for making our data files self-documenting.
+We will now develop a few basic strategies for making our data files *self-documenting*.
 In our wrapper, we want to include dynamic information about the file, such as the time and date it was created, as well as an HTML title that is relevant to the file.
 In this case we could just give it a name ourselves, but when we start working with multiple files, automatically creating self-documenting files will save a lot of time, so we’ll practice now.
-And for that, we’ll have to learn to take advantage of a few more powerful string formatting options.
+And for that, we’ll have to learn to take advantage of a few more powerful *string formatting* options.

 ### Python string formatting